deleeuwj1/CS1XA3/Assign3/README.md

 ### ExprEval
 - `eval`
     - Evaluates expressions by determining if there are exceptions or errors in the expression.
 If there aren't, `eval` matches a variable to it's value and evaluates the expression for the given values.
-    - It takes a list of tuple that contain a variable and it's corresponding value.
+    - It takes a list of tuples that contain a variable and it's corresponding value.
        - Ex. `[("x", 12), ("y", 13.5), ("z", 0)]`

 - `simplify`